daneb255/amtron-influxdb-adapter/README.md

 # amtron-influxdb-adapter
-MENNEKES AMTRON® python adapter to write charging data to influxdb for better overview with grafana
+MENNEKES AMTRON® inoffical python adapter to write charging data to influxdb for better monitor&overview with grafana and integrate in smart home.
+Use at your own risk.

 ![grafana dashboard](img/grafana_dashboard.png)